 David’s first MIT-based startup was Semprus BioSciences, a biomedical company that went from business concept, to FDA 510(k) clearance and CE Mark approval, to major acquisition in five years.
 Semprus won the MIT $100K Entrepreneurial Competition for its business plan to develop a novel platform technology for reducing complications associated with long-term medical device implants, such as thrombosis and microbial adhesion.
 David subsequently led Semprus’ closing on several large financings before the company was acquired by Teleflex in 2012.
 Prior to Semprus, David was a Senior Executive at the leading venture capital firm, Polaris Partners, where he was responsible for deal-sourcing and originating and the execution of Polaris’ investment in Athletes Performance, a leading training facility for NFL, MLB, NHL and NBA professional athletes.

 David launched his career in the life sciences by co-founding LaunchCyte, an investment firm specialized in commercializing biomedical intellectual property, and was instrumental in launching six companies from Carnegie-Mellon University and the University of Pennsylvania, among others.
 David currently serves as Vice Chairman of the Board of Directors of MassBio.
 He serves as a trustee and Chair of the Audit Committee of Mt.
 Auburn Hospital, a Harvard Medical School facility, and holds a Board position with the Multiple Myeloma Research Foundation.
-David is on the advisory council for the National Outdoor Leadership School (NOLS) where he was part of an expedition that summited Denali, North America’s high point.
+David is on the advisory council for the National Outdoor Leadership School (NOLS) where he was part of an expedition that summited Denali, North America’s highest point.
 David earned an MBA at the MIT Sloan School of Management as an Alfred P. Sloan Fellow, an M.S. from Syracuse University and a B.A. from Denison University.